shahnisarg96/scalable-architecture-template/README.md

   - `GET /enrollment/student/:studentId`: Get all courses for a student.
   - `GET /enrollment/course/:courseId`: Get all students enrolled in a course.

+### 6. **Audit Service**
+- **Functionality**:
+  - Consumes logs from the Kafka topic (`app-logs`).
+  - Writes logs to a persistent log file located at `/app/logs/audit.log`.

+---

+## Kafka Integration

+### Producer: API Gateway
+- The API Gateway sends logs to a Kafka topic (`app-logs`) using a Kafka producer.
+- Logs include request and response details for all API calls.

+### Consumer: Audit Service
+- The Audit Service consumes logs from the Kafka topic (`app-logs`) and writes them to a persistent log file.
+- Logs are stored in a directory mounted on a persistent volume.

 ---

 ## Setup and Installation